kevinzhouhogwarts/deep-learning-challenge/README.md

 I would have liked to check the activation outputs of each layer in order to check for dead neurons, but was unable to successfully do that.
 However, since LeakyReLU and ELU did not make a difference, it's possible dead neurons was not an issue.

-### Drop Columns Using PCA
+### Streamline Columns Using PCA
 Next, PCA was applied to the scaled/quantized dataset in order to identify several nonlinearly-related components to represent the original data.
 After viewing the elbow curve of cumulative explained variance versus the number of components, a principal component number of 34 was selected.
 At the same time, the input dimensions of the model had to be changed to match.

 ![image](https://github.com/user-attachments/assets/62739b8f-cce1-4f51-a803-5b192a2ac3b5)

 However, after refitting the model using the PCA training subset of 34 components, the accuracy was not significantly impacted.

-At this point, a diverse array of options have been attempted.
-Perhaps hyperparameter optimization may be attempted.
+At this point, a diverse array of options had been attempted, with only a small decrease in loss and no increase in accuracy, so I used hyperparameter optimization to see if automatic tuning could produce any effect.

+### Hyperparameter Tuning
+Using the PCA columns, the model for hyperparameter optimization was configured to vary the number of neurons per layer and the activation functions of the two hidden layers between ReLU and sigmoid.
+However, no significant increase in accuracy nor decrease in loss was observed.

 ## Conclusions
+The target accuracy of 75% was not achieved even after hyperparameter optimization.
+However, the neural network model did perform at a decent level.
+Therefore, as a next step I would use an ensemble approach with several models that are common for binary classifcation problems, including random forest and Support Vector Machine.